onepagezen/ob-frontend/README.md

 ├──📂 styles # SCSS for styling
 └──📂 templates # dynamically generate posts and pages
 ```
-## Performance Tests
 ## Quick Start
 ### 1. Deploy a WordPress backend
 This starter theme relies on a WordPress backend from which to fetch data related to WordPress posts, pages, comments, etc.  You can deploy the WordPress backend using the hosting provider of your choice.
-Before moving to step 2, **you must** complete the following things:
+Before moving to step 2, you must complete the following:
 +   Your WordPress backend must be populated with one of each of the following: a post, a page, a comment, and a featured image.
-+   A [tag](https://wordpress.com/support/posts/tags/#adding-tags-via-the-tags-module) of ***featured*** must be added to any posts you want to appear on the **Featured Posts** section of the homepage.
++   A [tag](https://wordpress.com/support/posts/tags/#adding-tags-via-the-tags-module) of *featured* must be added to any posts you want to appear on the **Featured Posts** section of the homepage.
 ### 2. Configure a domain name
 Configure a domain name for your WordPress backend (with HTTPS).
 In this example, the WordPress backend is served from a subdomain (cms.example.com), and the WordPress frontend (ie. ob-frontend) is served from the root domain (example.com).
-Serving the WordPress backend from a subdomain is optional, however, you will need to change the **SOURCE_URL** environment variable to match the URL of your WordPress backend.
+Serving the WordPress backend from a subdomain is optional, however, you will need to change the **SOURCE_URL** environment variable to match the URL of your WordPress backend (see steps 5 and 6).
 ### 3. Create a Gatsby site
 Use the Gatsby CLI to create a new site, specifying the ob-frontend starter.
 ```sh